threed-factory-store/WarbleCustomWordList/README.md

 Run Make_5LetterWords to make 5letterwords.txt

 * If you have a custom list, pass the filename without the ".txt" like "Make_5LetterWords MyList"
+* Make_5LetterWords will take the list and turn it into 5letterwords.txt.
+It will make sure all the words in the list are in Warble's dictionary so you don't end up with an unsolvable puzzle.

 Run UpdateWarbleWordList

 * This will take 5letterwords.txt and make it your Warble word list.
 You probably don't want Warble to be running when you do this.

 Enjoy!

+PS:  I included a snapshot of the Warble source code so you'd be sure to have a dictionary.txt file to work with.
+If you want, you can go to https://github.com/avojak/warble, get the latest code, and replace what's here.